-With the sudden outburst of the Isekai genre it seems that the Harem genre is no longer the most cancerous genre in the anime medium.
-As a result, I can now conspicuously boast about being a harem fanboy without drawing much attention, since people are busy shitting on Overlord and SAO while I am doing that.
+With the sudden outburst of the Isekai genre, it seems that the Harem genre is no longer the most cancerous genre in the anime medium.
+As a result, I can now conspicuously boast about being a harem fanboy without drawing much attention, since people would be busy shitting on Overlord and SAO while I am doing that.

-There is certainly a lack of public awareness regarding the whole harem genre scene especially amongst the fledgling anime fans.
-The situation is so bad that recently, I saw somewhere posted on disqus that Kogarashi, protagonist of the anime that this review is about apparently, is the most unique Harem
+There is certainly a lack of public awareness regarding the whole harem genre scene, especially amongst the fledgling anime fans.
+The situation is so bad that recently, I saw somewhere posted on Disqus that Kogarashi, protagonist of the anime that this review is about apparently, is the most unique

 If you haven't watched the show, I would advise you to wait for the blue rays to come out since the regular TV version hides the whole point of the anime i.e it censors boobs and asses.